Note: this review of lunch at Gillray’s steakhouse and bar restaurant in Waterloo was first published in 2015

 However the impressive building has long since fallen into private hands.
-As well as some fairly diverse attractions including the London Aquarium and and London Dungeon, part of the building houses the five-star London Marriot County Hall in which the Gillray’s Steakhouse & Bar, one of many good restaurants in Waterloo, can be found.
+As well as some fairly diverse attractions including the London Aquarium and and London Dungeon, part of the building houses the five-star London Marriot County Hall in which the Gillray’s Steakhouse and Bar, one of many good restaurants near to Waterloo station, can be found.

-I’ve long been a fan of the bar for not only having great views of the Thames but for having a fabulously well-stocked bar and staff who are both extremely knowledgeable and enthusiastic.
+I’ve long been a fan of the bar with great views of the Thames but for having a fabulously well-stocked bar and staff who are both extremely knowledgeable and enthusiastic.

 I spent a lengthy evening before Christmas there working my way through a variety of cocktails both on and off-menu, and was served the best negroni I’ve ever had, made entirely from English spirits from the Hampstead-based Sacred Spirits company.

 However until now I’d never ventured into the actual restaurant and on arrival was evident that not many other people were doing either – just one other table was occupied in the sizeable dining room which made for a fairly subdued atmosphere.
-The location, right by Waterloo station, the London Eye, Westminster and so forth, should have made it perfectly sited for both tourists and business types but that wasn’t the case this Wednesday lunchtime.
+The restaurant is really close to Waterloo station, the London Eye, Westminster and so forth, should have made it perfectly sited for both tourists and business types but that wasn’t the case this Wednesday lunchtime.

 The menu was extensive but not over-whelming, a well-thought out choice of classic English dishes.
 There was also, as you’d expect, a strong emphasis on steak with a whole section devoted the various ways you could enjoy their 35 day aged Aberdeen Angus, from fillet and prime rib, to Porterhouse, T-bone, skirt and rib-eye.